-Additional requirements must be fulfilled in the chosen area of study.
 Child Development.
 The required courses are CDE 533, six semester hours of CDE electives, and one FAS course selected in consultation with the advisor.
 Family Relationships.
 The required courses are FAS 539, six semester hours of FAS electives, and one CDE course selected in consultation with the advisor.
 Within the family relationships area of study, students may take courses in marriage and family therapy to meet certification requirements for the state of Arizona.
-A separate application and acceptance is required for admission to the MFT specialization which includes clinical practica and supervision.
+A separate application and acceptance is required for admission to the MFT specialization, which includes clinical practica and supervision.
 Typically, the MFT specialization is a threeyear program.
+Thesis Requirements.
+A thesis is required.